Aligning Irregular SCADA Timestamps to UTC for EPA Compliance Automation

 if not df["timestamp_utc"].is_monotonic_increasing:

 raise ValueError("Non-monotonic UTC sequence detected.
-Pipeline halted for manual reconciliation.")
+Pipeline halted for reconciliation.")

-# Generate SHA-256 row checksums for audit trails
+# Generate SHA-256 row checksums for the audit trail.

 df["row_checksum"] = df.apply(